mfujimak/assignment05-phoenix/README.md

 #Standards
-I've completed validation for both css and html. php include function was used to exclude redundance (navigation bar).
+I've completed validation for both css and html. php include function was used to exclude redundance (navigation bar & links).
+I added menu highlighter using JavaScript codes.